 It’s not just about posting a few updates on Facebook.

 If you pursue a role in social media, be sure to put in great time and effort from the beginning.
-Become proficient in all social channels and prove your knowledge of each one.
+Applying to hiring platforms like Lensa and making sure to position yourself as a job seeker is essential, but you should first become proficient in all social channels and prove your knowledge of each one.
 Know the full particulars of every existing and new channel, and be expected to wax eloquent about all of them when the opportunity arises.

 Know that once you dig into the details, you’ll find a whole new world of advanced features to learn and master (such as creating paid ads, upselling, cross-selling, and much more).

 Keep your social channels clean and professional.
 Remember that potential employers always check!
 There’s nothing as disappointing as a dormant Twitter account.

 A good rule of thumb is to not post anything on your social media channels that you wouldn’t want to see published on the front page of a newspaper.
 This shows that you’re professional and can write well.
 (It never hurts to do a spell-check, either.)

 You’re always learning.